What is: Loveless

-Loveless is an anime and manga series that stands out for its engaging narrative and complex characters.
-Created by Yun Kouga, the work was initially released as a manga in 2002 and quickly gained popularity, leading to the anime adaptation in 2005.
-The story takes place in a world where the characters are divided into “fighters” and “cats”, which form a deep and symbiotic connection.
-This relationship is central to the plot, which explores themes of love, loss and the search for identity.
-The work is known for its unique aesthetic and for addressing emotional issues in a sensitive way, captivating both shoujo and shounen fans.
+Loveless is an anime and manga series known for its engaging narrative and complex characters.
+Created by Yun Kouga, the series was initially released as a manga in 2002 and quickly gained popularity, leading to an anime adaptation in 2005.
+The story takes place in a world where characters are divided into "fighters" and "cats," who form a deep, symbiotic connection.
+This relationship is central to the plot, which explores themes of love, loss, and the search for identity.
+The series is known for its unique aesthetic and sensitive approach to emotional issues, captivating both shoujo and shounen fans.

 Anime Production